Impact of CP violation searches at MOMENT experiment with sterile neutrinos: Introduction and Motivation

 This motivates us to study the physics potential of MOMENT experiment in the presence of a hypothetical right-handed eV scale sterile neutrino.
 We present a detailed discussion of the behavior of the 4-flavor transition probabilities and understand the bird's eye view of CP trajectory curves in the standard 3-flavor scheme and extend it to our framework of the 3+1 flavor scheme.
 We perform a prospective study addressing the CP violation sensitivities and look at the degeneracies among different CP phases.

-The paper is organized as follows: In the next section, we develop the theoretical understanding of the neutrino and anti-neutrino oscillation probabilities in presence of a sterile neutrino.
-The numerical results are performed using a bi-probability detailed study in section~\ref{bi-prob}.
-The experimental details and the corresponding event spectrum are explored in the next section.
-We focus on the CP violation study and the reconstruction among different CP phases in section~\ref{sec:CP}.
-The paper is concluded with a summary of prospective studies perform in our work.
+The paper is organized as follows: In Sec.~\ref{sec:probability}, we give the theoretical understanding of the neutrino and anti-neutrino oscillation probabilities in the presence of a sterile neutrino.
+In Sec.~\ref{sec:prob}, we discuss the quantitative discussion for neutrino and anti-neutrino appearance probabilities for different values of the sterile CP phase.
+In Sec.~\ref{sec:biprob}, we extend our discussion for the analytical examination of neutrino oscillations at the bi-probability level.
+In Sec.~\ref{sec:experiment}, we look at the numerical simulations for event rates for signal and background.
+In Sec.~\ref{sec:CP}, we focus on the CP violation study and the reconstruction among different CP phases.
+We summarize and conclude our results in Sec.~\ref{sec:Conclusions}.